Evangelical Lutheran Mission Diocese of Finland

 The Mission Diocese, officially the Evangelical Lutheran Mission Diocese of Finland, (Suomen evankelisluterilainen lähetyshiippakunta, Evangelisk-lutherska missionsstiftet i Finland) is an independent confessional Lutheran "ecclesial structure" in Finland.
 The Mission Diocese considers itself to be "part of ‘the one, holy, catholic and apostolic church’" to be "truly a church" and to act "fully independently as a church", although it has not applied for state-recognition as a registered religious community.
 The Mission Diocese has its origins in the conservative movements of the Evangelical Lutheran Church of Finland (ELCF) and it self-identifies as existing in the same continuum of Lutheran faith and congregational life of the ELCF whose spiritual heritage it cherishes, yet not being part of its administrative structures.

 The Mission Diocese was founded in March 2013.
 Its first bishop, Risto Soramies, was consecrated on 4 May 2013.

 The Evangelical Lutheran Mission Diocese of Finland shares altar and pulpit fellowship with those in the Communion of Nordic Lutheran Dioceses, in addition to being a member of the International Lutheran Council.
+Since 2024, they have also established altar and pulpit fellowship with the Union of Independent Evangelical Lutheran Congregations in Finland.
+The ELMDF has also been influential in the establishment of the Istanbul Lutheran Church.

+In 2025, the ELMDF had 92,000 total visitors and 2888 full members, representing a growth of 140 members in one year.